 b.
 In cases where the Ted Stevens Act applies, USABA will comply with the Act’s requirements.

 c.
 USABA’s Grievance, Complaint and Appeal Procedures shall include the opportunity for review by a disinterested individual or body.

 Additional Terms of This Policy:

-Additionally, an individual who has committed a SafeSport violation who receives USOC benefits may, at the discretion, lose those benefits.
-Benefits that may be lost or restricted may include, but are not limited to, athlete support payments, tuition grants, use of and residence at Olympic Training Centers (including the Goalball Center of Excellence Resident housing), elite athlete health insurance, alumni relations programs, athlete marketing programs, athlete ambassador programs, athlete service centers, career assistance programs, media services, USOC workshops, conferences and summits, personal development programs, sports medicine and performance services, and sports coaching and education programs.
-Additionally, individuals may lose opportunities to participate in or be associated with the U.S. delegation at a Delegation Event and any other competition or event as determined by the USOC.
+Additionally, an individual who has committed a SafeSport violation who receives USOPC benefits may, at the discretion, lose those benefits.
+Benefits that may be lost or restricted may include, but are not limited to, athlete support payments, tuition grants, use of and residence at Olympic Training Centers (including the Goalball Center of Excellence Resident housing), elite athlete health insurance, alumni relations programs, athlete marketing programs, athlete ambassador programs, athlete service centers, career assistance programs, media services, USOPC workshops, conferences and summits, personal development programs, sports medicine and performance services, and sports coaching and education programs.
+Additionally, individuals may lose opportunities to participate in or be associated with the U.S. delegation at a Delegation Event and any other competition or event as determined by the USOPC.

 The Center for SafeSport offers a Parent Toolkit that provides tips and information for supporting a positive sport experience for children.